-This is The Best Cake Icing Ever! it takes a lot to earn that title, and this is the ultimate easy icing for every cake, cupcake, or baked good.
+This vanilla frosting recipe is the best ever!
+It takes a lot to earn that title, but this icing definitely earns it.
+It’s perfect for any cake, cupcake, or baked good you need to frost.
 This is my go-to recipe any time I bake something, and you can easily make a batch of this frosting ahead of time with just a few simple ingredients.

-This icing will take an ordinary cake to over-the-top yummy.
-It’s especially great when combined with chocolate or red velvet cake.
-This icing isn’t sugary sweet so it won’t make you sick.
+This vanilla frosting will take an ordinary cake to over-the-top yummy!
+I love it with vanilla, chocolate, or red velvet cupcakes.
+This frosting isn’t overly sugary sweet, so it won’t make you sick.
 It really is delicious all by itself and it will turn any cake into the best cake ever!

 - Milk: I like to use 2% milk but 1% will also work.

-- Butter: Use unsalted butter for this icing and don’t be tempted to substitute margarine.
+- Butter: Use unsalted butter for this recipe (do not substitute margarine).

-- Shortening: Shortening helps to get the icing wonderfully fluffy.
+- Shortening: Shortening helps to make the frosting wonderfully fluffy!

 - Sugar: Sugar adds sweetness as well as structure.